GiangNguyen1207/screp/README.md

 [![Platform][android-image]][android-url]

 # Screp
-A step-counter tracker with add-ins weather checking and picture sharing function.
+A step-counter with add-ins weather forecast and picture sharing function.

 Sensor-based Android Application Development group project at Metropolia UAS - Autumn 2022.

 <br  />

-### Walking is good and fun with Screp App
+### Walking is now getting better and more fun with Screp App

 <p  align="row">